Pekadii/HiAnimeAdBlocker/README.md

 ## Goal:

-## The goal is to be able to watch HiAnime without unknown links or unwanted links pop-ups.
+The goal is to watch HiAnime without unwanted ads and pop-ups.
-Everyone can agree it's annyoing.
-As I keep updating the background.js to auto close random redirects links it doesn't distract me as much as it used to without a Ad blocker so I created one specifically for ( HiAnime ).

 ![Thumbnail Image](Thumbnail.png)